-Objective: Reducing Checkout Page Drop-off For Their Merchants
+Goals: Reducing Checkout Page Drop-off For Their Merchants

 PayU enables businesses across India to accept and manage payments online.
 As a payment facilitator, it is important that their checkout process be simple, intuitive, convenient, and not one that caused drop-offs for any reason.

-Challenge: Lack Of Qualitative Data On Visitors’ Behavior
+Observations: Lack Of Qualitative Data On Visitors’ Behavior

 Before getting onboard with VWO, Ravindra and Abhinav would conduct experiments based on their interactions with customers and merchants in order to continually improve their checkout experience.
 Based on the feedback of actual users, hypotheses would get finalized to improve the checkout experience.
 However, they faced two critical challenges: